 MQV is a gentle species of melaleuca which is better for animal use.
 Still, I would search out an alternative oil for cats that has similar constituents, especially those that are already challenged with health issues.

 With the horses, I choose to use it in a specialty blend, rather than use it alone.
-The blends I use are professionally made and generally for cuts, wounds (ointment), and fungus infections such as scratches.
+The blends I use are professionally made and generally for cuts, wounds (ointment), and skin challenges such as scratches.

-One of my favorite professionally blended oils for fungal infections is Melrose Essential Oil.
+One of my favorite professionally blended oils for itchy tails is Melrose Essential Oil.
 If I have a horse that is scratching his tail out, I almost always but this on every day and within a week he stops.
 And the tail starts growing in much better!

-Tea Tree or Melrose is fantastic for dog ear infections and skin issues!
+Tea Tree or Melrose is fantastic for dog ear cleaning and skin challenges!
 Dilute with coconut oil and place in ear with cotton swap.
 Never directly drop essential oil in the ear!
-Add some lavender for calming and inflammation.
+Add some lavender for calming and soothing.

 Note about Animal Use: Certain oils can be very toxic to cats especially poor quality oils!
 Tea Tree, pine and citrus oils in particular when not therapeutic grade.
 Please consult your vet if you are not sure about applying any essential oil to your pet.